yikuansun/particle-playground/README.md

 ### Production

 1. Build the project with `npm run build`
-2. Serve the built files with your preferred method
+2. Serve the built files (in the `docs` directory) with your preferred method

 ## Dependencies